malain96/saint-hubert/README.md

  - Add user (As admin)
  - Modify your password

-Your are more than welcome to use and modify it as you please.
+You are more than welcome to use and modify it as you please.

 ## Information
 * The default admin account is :